hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 ### Maximum Datagram Size

-A path element may tell the endpoint the maximum size of a datagram it is willing or able to forward for a session, to augment various path MTU discovery mechanisms.
+A path element may tell the endpoint the maximum size of a datagram it is willing or able to forward for a tube, to augment various path MTU discovery mechanisms.
 This declaration uses the following key/value pairs:

 "mtu" (unsigned, major type 0)